 “Ren of the Barrens.”

-A head-level slit slides open, revealing a pair of bright green pupils.
+A head-level slit slides to the left, revealing a pair of bright green pupils.
 They scan Ren, then give the rest of us a thorough once-over.

-“Quite hospitable for a place of hospice,” Lucky jokes.
+“Quite hospitable for a place of hospice,” Lucky quips.

-“They’re not accustomed to Rainfire Knights,” Ren says.
+“Curb your judgment,” Ren grumbles.
 “Naversé is known for its flavored smoke, not for a heavy Justicer presence.”

-“A burning prairie and some flying lizards?”
+“A charred prairie and some flying lizards?”
 Elier scoffs.
-“A soft warning, compared to what you might get in Alarean cities.”
+“Soft warning, compared to what you would get in Alarean cities.”

-We follow her through some soft-lit rooms and a series of hallways.
+We acknowledge her request with a scatter of “ayes,” then follow her through some rooms, a kitchen, and a series of hallways.
 After a couple of turns, we arrive at a door.

 “His Sourness has spoken.”
-Lucky glances at Elier and jerks his head.
-“Let us away before he throws a fit.”
+Lucky glances at Elier and jerks his chin.
+“Let us away before he throws a conniption.”

 “Gyrax Aclasian.”
 Gyrax lowers to a knee and bows his head.
 “At your service, Kai Jindow.”

-“And where are those wanderers now, eh?”
+“And where are those wanderers now?”
 Terrelly’s voice is bitter and jaded.
 “The last two Wayfarers stand before you.”

 Terrelly waves a dismissive hand.
-“The Queen has crushed countless rebellions.”
+“Lyderea has crushed countless rebellions.”

-“Hope lives on,” Gyrax says.
-“Fair Folk are emerging from their enchanted hides.
+“Hope lives on,” Gyrax insists.
+“Fair Folk are emerging from enchanted hides.
 Wildlyre are forging bonds and pacts.
 Even some Duelists have taken up arms.”

-“Things can change, Terrelly.”
-Ren searches his face with desperate eyes.
-“You made me say that before I slept, even when I had lost all hope.
+“The world can change, Terrelly.”
+Ren searches his face.
+“You made me say that before I slept.
 Have you forgotten the times we shared together?”

-“I wish I had.
-For what I said was a thoughtless lie.”
+“I wish I had, boy.
+For what I taught you to say was a thoughtless lie.”

-Gyrax clasps my shoulder and urges me forward.
+Gyrax clasps my shoulder.
 “All is not lost.
 Not according to the Vagabond King.”

 Terrelly scoffs.
-“Alijyar fled when things turned bad.
+“Alijyar fled when we needed him most.
 He is a Primal Mage—his interest in our cause was a passing fancy.”

-Terrelly looks me up and down, then scoffs again.
-“You play a cruel jest, Wolven.
-Why bring me this hapless boy?
-It is all too obvious that he cannot fight.”
+Terrelly stiffens in abrupt surprise.
+“Aye?”
+He looks me up and down, then scoffs again.
+“You expect me to rally behind this boy?
+It is all too obvious he cannot fight or cast.”

 “Jon was born on another world.”

-A flicker of doubt flashes through Terrelly’s eyes.
+A flicker of doubt flashes through his eyes.
 “So say you?”

 “So says Alijyar.”

-I fumble through my mind, trying to find a witty answer.
+I fumble for an answer.
 Finally, I say, “Well, I’ve always got my dog.
-He’s a positive thinker.”
-I follow it up with a nervous chuckle.
+He’s a positive thinker.
+Gotta count for something.”
+A nervous chuckle escapes from my mouth.

-Silence falls.
-Great—I’m the Evermoor version of Michael Scott.
+Total silence.
+(Great—I’m the Evermoor version of Michael Scott.)

-Terrelly looks at Ren.
-“The clapfire mechanism.
+Terrelly gestures to Ren.
+“The Avalon Clapfire.
 Do you still have it?”

 Ren nods.
 “You told me to guard it with my life.
 You never said why.”

 “Very well.”
-Ren reaches behind him and unrigs a large, triangular pouch from his lower back.
-He holds it out to me.
-“Here she is.”
+Ren reaches behind him, un-rigs a large, triangular pouch from his lower back, and holds it out to me.
+“Here.”

 “Open it,” Terrelly says.

 Terrelly sighs.
-“He is not the one.
+“He isn’t the Traveler.
 If he was, the arcane surge would be undeniable.”

 “His senses aren’t quickened,” Ren adds.
-“Apparently, that is the norm in his native world.”
+“Perhaps that is a factor.”

-“My body is shattered, Master Wolven.
-My mind still feels like broken yolk, from the Darksickle magic that struck me at Sidehelm.
+Terrelly glares at him.
+“My body is shattered, Wolven.
+My mind feels like broken yolk, thanks to Lyderea’s Darksickle wretches.
 If you would avoid a similar fate, then cry off this senseless madness.
-There is no hope against Lyderea.”
+There is no hope against the White Veiled Queen.”

-Gyrax’s voice grows stern and forbidding.
-“If you truly believe that, there is only one Wayfarer within this house.
+Gyrax’s demeanor turns icy and harsh.
+“If you truly believe that, there is only one Wayfarer within this room.
 And it is not you, Kai Jindow.”

-Anger flashes through Terrelly’s eyes.
-“Take your leave of me, harrier.
-I would cross into the Clear with a measure of peace.”
+Anger blazes in Terrelly’s gaze.
+“Take your leave of me, you low-shadow harrier!
+I would cross into the Clear with a measure of peace!”

 “You’ll find none in here,” Gyrax says coldly.
-He turns and strides out of the room.
+He turns and strides out the door.

 Ren’s mouth opens and closes.
 He’s at a loss for words, completely dumbstruck.

-Terrelly give him a disgusted look.
+Terrelly regards him with blatant disgust.
 “Lyderea has won, boy, plain and simple.
 Eke out a life while you still can.
-And for Anuki’s sake, don’t have children—they do not deserve this blighted world.”
+And for Shaddock’s sake, don’t have children—they do not deserve this blighted world!”

 “Go!” he snarls.
 “I have nothing to say to you!”

+Ren walks out with a stony expression.
 I follow behind and close the door.
-Before it swings completely shut, I catch one last glimpse of Terrelly the Wayfarer.
-His lip is quivering—tears are trickling down both his cheeks.
-Despair and anguish radiate off him.
+Before it shuts, I catch a parting glimpse of Terrelly Jindow.
+His lip is quivering—both his cheeks are wet with tears.

-Based on what I just heard, I can’t say I wouldn’t feel the same.
+Based on what he said, I can’t say I wouldn’t feel the same.